-This program was designed to provide an orderly process for obtaining continuing education credits for participating in events outside PSIA/AASI-W, PSIA/AASI NATIONAL, or other PSIA/AASI divisions.
+You can apply for PSIA-AASI Western division education credits (purchased at $40/day) for participating in events outside PSIA-AASI Western, PSIA-AASI National, or any other PSIA-AASI divisions.
 Courses or events must be approved IN ADVANCE by the Education Chair.
 The types of events that could be considered for credit are: USSCA coaches clinics, ski racing camps, sports training education classes, Interski events, group leadership training classes, etc. The training must be an official formal education program offered to the public by an educational organization such as a college, association, company, etc. that normally provides training courses.

 USE THIS FORM: Educational Credit Request Form

 Here is a list of the organizations and courses that would be acceptable to PSIA/AASI — W. for educational credit.

 North American Ski Training Center, NASTC

 American Institute for Avalanche Research and Education, AIARE

 Coaches certification and educational courses, including: